badallmann/klatremus-public/README.md

 I'm building a web 2.0 blogging platform since 2018 :P

-The first 100% mobile && open web publishable multimedia blog platform.
+The first cross-device && open web publishable multimedia blog platform.
 May be integrated with existing social media apps as a link-in-bio site.
 Showcase extended content.

 In the marketplace:
 - No platform overhead when publishing, unlike social media